 For more information on how trainees are evaluated, contact support@encord.com

-1. The final step is to add trainees and create the Project.
+1. Add trainees and create the Project.
 Add trainees as a group, or as individuals.
 Click Create training program to create the training Project.

 You can add more annotators to the Project later.